14.03.2025 - 26.04.2025

 Thema: GNYP Gallery has the great pleasure in inviting you to the opening of Outskirts of Infinity, the first solo exhibition of the American artist Maria Calandra in Europe, on view from December 7 to January 14, 2023.
 The opening will take place on Friday, January 27, 2023, between 5 and 8 pm at Knesebeckstr.
 96, 10623 Berlin.

-Ort: GNYP Gallery bis: 2023-01-14
+Ort: GNYP bis: 2023-01-14

 Künstler: Kaifan Wang